Take a look at Angie's List; their market

 Webmaster Advice from the past- what's changed?

-Over the last decade Pegasus Ventures Michigan advised clients to stay away from Angie's List.
+Over the last decade Pegasus Ventures advised clients to stay away from Angie's List.
 Yes, this unique player carved out it's own space with a fantastic idea, but who pays for this information?
 How deep into any community did Angie's List reach?
 Look at the Better Business Bureau, providing the entire country with reviews at no cost.
 Even a non-BBB member gets rated after coming to the attention of the Better Business Bureau.
-Yet, the BBB fails to provide solid, consistent information on many businesses, especially newer small businesses.
-The service offered by the BBB, frankly, also lacks widespread recognition for their business reviews.
-To Pegasus Ventures Michigan investing with Angie's List seemed hopeless for those looking to get back their investment times 10.
-(If one figures advertising is 10% of income) Even with over 3 million paying members how many consumers in a specific town needing a specific business pay for membership with Angie's List?
+Yet, the BBB fails to provide solid, consistent information on many businesses, especially newer small businesses and the BBB, frankly, lacks widespread recognition.

 Chem Brite Pressure Washing and Painting.